Ohio Division Of Real Estate

 Typical violations for agents, brokers, and brokerages include failure to make agency disclosure, failure to provide fair housing information, improper advertising materials or methods, insufficient mandatory forms and agreements, and failure to maintain company policies on brokerage and agency.
 Review of internal real estate broker practices and procedures is critical to help protect against these common violations that can lead to serious consequences.
 Contact Mike Neiman today should you have any questions or concerns regarding your company’s operations, practices, or procedures that may give rise to a claim.

 Ohio real estate agents, brokers, and brokerages are subject to many technical rules, requirements, and laws.
 These complexities make it essential to have an experienced attorney on your team when handling real estate matters.
-Mike Neiman has a wide range of experience assistant real estate brokers and agents in brokerage formation, agency violations and disputes, and compliance matters with the Ohio Division of Real Estate.
+At Neiman Law, we have a wide range of experience assisting real estate brokers and agents in brokerage formation, agency violations and disputes, and compliance matters with the Ohio Division of Real Estate.

 Ohio Brokerage Formation